Types of Libraries for Genealogy Research (and What to Look for in Each)

 4. Genealogy Libraries

-One of the most well-known is the Family History Library and its branches, but there are others all over the country.
+One of the most well-known is the Family History Library and its branches, but there are other genealogy libraries all over the country.

 Some genealogy libraries in the US are: